BlakeEric/portfolio/_posts/2019-12-07-you-dont-need-google-analytics.markdown

 __1. Remove analytics tracking completely:__ In some cases the only piece of data that is actively monitored is user traffic.
 Some hosting platforms provide visitor metrics by default.

 __2. Use log analytics:__ Software exists that can turn your raw server logs into a set of organized statistics with many of the same features as Google Analytics.
-Take a look at [GoAccess](https://goaccess.io/) for an example.
+Take a look at [GoAccess](https://goaccess.io/) as an example.

 __3. Use an image tracking solution:__ Image tracking works by placing a small `<img>` tag in the html of a website.
 When the browser makes a request to the url set as the `src` attribute in the image, the analytics service logs data from the IP address that made the request.
 This approach requires no Javascript and can generate detailed user reports without sacrificing privacy.